MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/filter-properties.md

 description: "Learn about the filterable properties for the Filter parameter in Exchange Server and Exchange Online."
 ---

-# Filterable properties for the Filter parameter
+# Filterable properties for the Filter parameter on Exchange cmdlets

-You use the _Filter_ parameter to create OPATH filters based on the properties of user and group objects in Exchange Server and Exchange Online.
+You use the _Filter_ parameter to create OPATH filters based on the properties of user and group objects in the Exchange Management Shell (Exchange Server PowerShell) and in Exchange Online PowerShell.
 The _Filter_ parameter is available on these recipient cmdlets:

 - [Get-CASMailbox](../exchange-ps/exchange/Get-CASMailbox.md)
 - [Get-Contact](../exchange-ps/exchange/Get-Contact.md)
 - [Get-DistributionGroup](../exchange-ps/exchange/Get-DistributionGroup.md)
 - [Get-DynamicDistributionGroup](../exchange-ps/exchange/Get-DynamicDistributionGroup.md)
 - [Get-Group](../exchange-ps/exchange/Get-Group.md)
 - [Get-LinkedUser](../exchange-ps/exchange/Get-LinkedUser.md)
 - [Get-Mailbox](../exchange-ps/exchange/Get-Mailbox.md)
 - [Get-MailContact](../exchange-ps/exchange/Get-MailContact.md)
 - [Get-MailPublicFolder](../exchange-ps/exchange/Get-MailPublicFolder.md)
 - [Get-MailUser](../exchange-ps/exchange/Get-MailUser.md)
 - [Get-Recipient](../exchange-ps/exchange/Get-Recipient.md)
 - [Get-RemoteMailbox](../exchange-ps/exchange/Get-RemoteMailbox.md)
 - [Get-SecurityPrincipal](../exchange-ps/exchange/Get-SecurityPrincipal.md)
 - [Get-UMMailbox](../exchange-ps/exchange/Get-UMMailbox.md)
 - [Get-User](../exchange-ps/exchange/Get-User.md)
 - [Get-UnifiedGroup](../exchange-ps/exchange/Get-UnifiedGroup.md)

-For more information, see [Recipient filters in Exchange PowerShell commands](recipient-filters.md).
+For more information about recipients filters in Exchange PowerShell, see [Recipient filters in Exchange PowerShell commands](recipient-filters.md).

 > [!NOTE]
 > The _Filter_ parameter is also available on other cmdlets (for example, **Get-MailboxStatistics**, **Get-Queue**, and **Get-Message**).
 However, the property values that are accepted by the _Filter_ parameter on these cmdlets aren't similar to the user and group properties that are described in this topic.